Nikolaos Georgeas: Controversy

-Veria vs Olympiacos

-Additional suspects include Veria Director of Football Giorgos Lanaris and former owner Giorgos Arvanitidis, regarding 6 January 2013 match of Olympiacos F.C. against Veria F.C.
+Additional suspects include Veria Director of Football Giorgos Lanaris and former owner Giorgos Arvanitidis, regarding 6 January 2013 match of Olympiacos against Veria.
 Veria player Nikolaos Georgeas and club's manager Dimitris Kalaitzidis at the time, testified in March 2015 that Lanaris following Arvanitidis orders demanded from Veria players to lose with a 3–0 score, which eventually happened.
 According to Andreadis, both Marinakis and Arvanitidis had agreed on the match fixing.

-Veria player Alexandros Kalogeris confirmed Georgeas' testimony, at the Athens court houses, that he entered the game in the second half after being instructed by the team manager to lose the game 3-0.
+The player of Veria, Alexandros Kalogeris confirmed Georgeas' testimony, at the Athens court houses, that he entered the game in the second half after being instructed by the team manager to lose the game 3–0.
 The scandal has seen revelations about a series of dramatic events including phone tapping by Greece's intelligence agency, the involvement of Interpol, the bombing of a referee's premises, and a row erupting between the new Greek government and UEFA and FIFA.
 Football violence has also spiralled out of control, with riot police regularly seen on the pitch.
 However, despite the long-running investigation into match-fixing, no one has yet been jailed.
 Five people have been sentenced to time in prison but were subsequently freed on appeal.
 Charges against a number of the accused have been dropped and there are fears that, like so many other investigations in Greece, they will fizzle out.